razerofficial/ClickTeamFusion_ChromaSDK/README.md

 * `Copy All Frames with Source Non-Blank RGB to Target` - Copy animation colors from one animation to another.

 * `Copy All Frames with Source Non-Blank RGB to Target Non-Blank RGB` - Same as above, except only copy over existing set colors.

+* `Copy Source Animation as Target Animation` - Clone the source animation with the name of the target animation.
+If the target animation already exists, it will be closed.

+* `Append Target Animation to Source Animation` - Append all frames from the source animation at the end of the target animation.

 ### Building Chroma SDK Extension from Source